Birth Brachial Plexus Injury

 The brachial plexus is a network of nerves that begins at the spinal cord in the neck and delivers messages from the brain to the shoulder, arm and hand.

 Birth brachial plexus injuries happen when this nerve network becomes damaged during birth.
 The injuries can cause problems with controlling movement and feeling sensations in the hand, wrist, elbow and shoulder.

-Brachial plexus injuries happen whenever nerves get stretched or torn.
+Brachial plexus injuries happen whenever nerves get stretched or injured.
 Some of these injuries happen during the birth process.
-Most often the baby’s shoulders might become wedged within the birth canal, causing the brachial plexus nerves to stretch or tear as the baby is delivered.
+Most often the baby’s shoulders may become wedged within the birth canal, causing nerve injury to the brachial plexus as the baby is delivered.

 In general, there are four types of nerve injuries.
 All can occur at the same time in the same infant in different parts of the plexus.

 A stretch injury that “shocks” but doesn’t tear the nerve is the most common type.
 This type is called a neuropraxia.
 Normally, these injuries heal on their own, usually within three months.

 Neuropraxia can happen in adults as well as infants.
 For example, when it happens to football players who are injured during play, it’s called a “burner” or “stinger.”